 Who is implementing the model?

-SafeCare was implemented by 542 providers in 2018.
-The model requires a high school diploma and experience in child development for providers; a bachelor’s degree is recommended.
+SafeCare was implemented by 527 providers in 2020.
+The model does not require specific educational degrees or majors for providers but recommends a bachelor’s degree and some experience in human services or child development.
 Provider caseload limits are determined by local programs.

 Where is the model implemented?

-SafeCare operated in 112 local agencies across 18 states in 2018.
-SafeCare also operated outside the United States and its territories in Australia, Canada, Israel, Spain, Taiwan, and the United Kingdom in 2018.
+SafeCare operated in 72 local agencies across 17 states in 2020.
+SafeCare also operated outside the United States and its territories in Australia, Canada, Israel, Kenya, Spain, Taiwan, and the United Kingdom in 2020.

 10% American Indian/Alaska Native